onurozer/simplematters.co/_posts/2021-01-26-marketing-research.md

 excerpt: Remember, your goal is to learn.
 Listen more than you talk.
 Don't pitch your products, don't sell your services.
 ---

-Research is the [first step of growth]({% link _posts/2021-01-19-building-blocks-of-growth.md %}).
-Research paints a picture of the market.
+Research is the [first step in growth]({% link _posts/2021-01-19-building-blocks-of-growth.md %}).
+It paints a picture of the market.
 It helps you to understand your customers.
 Ultimately it provides the insights you need to develop your marketing strategy.

-The crucial part of marketing research is figuring out the question you want to answer.
-Why do some customers upgrade but others stay at the free plan?
-How do you expand into a new market where you have no presence in?
+The most important part of marketing research is figuring out questions.
 Ultimately. there are three fundamental questions worth asking:

-1. Who are the customers? (demographics)
+1. Who are our customers? (demographics)
 2. What do they want? (attitudes)
 3. Why do they buy? (behaviours)

 And there are two ways to answer these questions: by talking to people (qualitative) and looking at data (quantitative).
-The first one helps you understand and the second helps you measure.
 Ideally, you should be doing both.

 ## Understand your customers

-Your existing customers are the perfect source of insights, and they should be your starting point.
-After all, they paid for your products and services.
+Your existing customers are the perfect starting point.
+They paid for your products and services after all.

 ### Pick up the phone

-Make a shortlist of 20 customers who have recently bought from you.
-Write them a short email.
-Introduce yourself and explain that you are trying to understand how they make purchase decisions.
+Start by making a short list of 20 customers who have recently bought from you.
+Write them a short email, introducing yourself and explain that you are trying to understand how they make purchase decisions.
 Ask if they would like to share their experience over a 20 minute call.

 Remember, your goal is to learn. **Listen more than you talk**.
 Don't pitch your products, don't sell your services.
 Instead pay attention to truly understand who they are and what makes them tick.
 Keep the conversation flowing and take notes.
 Here are a few great questions to ask:

 - How did you find out about our product?
-- Walk me through how you solve (problem) today.
+- Can you walk me through how you use our product today?
 - What would you do if our product didn't exist?
-- Who do you consider to be a competitor to us?
+- What other products have you tried??
 - How would you describe our product to a friend?
 - What do you think we should change about our product?

-Stick to the 20 minutes you promised, but keep the conversation going if that's what your customer wants.
-When the call is over, thank them for their time.
-Follow up with a small token of appreciation, such as a gift in the mail or an extra month of your service for free.
+Stick to the 20 minutes you promised, unless your customer wants to continue.
+Thank them for their time and follow up with a small token of appreciation.

 After a handful of calls, patterns will start to emerge.
-You will start to see things more clearly.
-You will also uncover areas where you need more research.
+You will start to see where your product shines and falls short more clearly.
+You will uncover areas where you need more research.

 Most founders think they can shortcut this process by looking at analytics reports or heat maps.
 They don't feel comfortable talking on the phone.
-Don't be one of them.
-Don't skip this step.
+Don't be one of them, don't skip this step.

 Bonus: make these customer interviews an integral, ongoing part of your marketing.
 Trigger an email after a few days of a new customer using your products, turn support tickets into discovery opportunities.